Location–scale family: Converting a single distribution to a location–scale family

 The following shows how to implement a location–scale family in a statistical package or programming environment where only functions for the "standard" version of a distribution are available.
 It is designed for R but should generalize to any language and library.

 The example here is of the Student's t-distribution, which is normally provided in R only in its standard form, with a single degrees of freedom parameter df.
-The versions below with _ls appended show how to generalize this to a generalized Student's t-distribution with an arbitrary location parameter mu and scale parameter sigma.
+The versions below with _ls appended show how to generalize this to a generalized Student's t-distribution with an arbitrary location parameter m and scale parameter s.

-Note that the generalized functions do not have standard deviation sigma since the standard t distribution does not have standard deviation of 1.
+Note that these generalized functions do not have standard deviation s since standard t distributions do not have a standard deviation of 1.